WWE News: Renee Young Opens Up About Her Frustrations As A ‘Monday Night Raw’ Commentator

 According to Young, she tried to approach the role from a “fan standpoint,” but acknowledged that such an approach doesn’t always work.
 Michael Cole was the play-by-play announcer, while Graves’ role was to provide some personality to the show.
 Young, meanwhile, struggled to find her voice on the team.

-Young was pulled from the Monday Night Raw commentary team just before Friday Night SmackDown debuted on FOX.
+Young was pulled from the Monday Night Raw commentary team just before Friday Night SmackDown debuted on Fox.
 As The Inquisitr previously reported, she was one of several announcers to be moved and given a new role.

-However, FOX executives were reportedly so high on Young that they requested that she join the blue brand.
+However, Fox executives were reportedly so high on Young that they requested that she join the blue brand.
 In a bid to present wrestling as more sports-centric, the network introduced WWE Backstage so that the product could be analyzed openly and honestly.
 Young has been the face of the show since its inception, and she appears to be back in her comfort zone.

 We're one week away from the official premiere of @WWE Backstage on @FS1.
 Join us every Tuesday at 11p ET starting November 5th! pic.twitter.com/yCjNVFJKRW